icgc-argo-workflows/data-processing-utility-tools/README.md

 [![Build Status](https://travis-ci.org/icgc-argo/data-processing-utility-tools.svg?branch=master)](https://travis-ci.org/icgc-argo/data-processing-utility-tools)
-# DNA sequencing reads processing
+# Data processing utility tools

-This repository keeps a collect of data processing tools for DNA-Seq analysis.
+This repository keeps a collect of data processing utility tools for ARGO analytic pipelines.
 All tools are defined using Common Workflow Language (CWL).

-Eevery tool is self-sufficient, can be independently developed, tested, released and used.
+Every tool is self-sufficient, can be independently developed, tested, released and used.
 This clean isolation allows maximum flexibility, maintainability and portability.

 These tools are building blocks to create multi-step data analysis workflows as needed, like the workflows here: https://github.com/icgc-argo/dna-seq-processing-wfs and here: https://github.com/icgc-argo/variant-calling-wfs